 Upon arrival in the big city, Mary Richards was starting to realize the gravity of her situation.
 She was in unfamiliar territory and was about to find out what she was really made of.
 Mary found herself living in a modest, 3rd floor apartment of a beautiful Victorian house.
-She made fast friends with her housemates/neighbors, Rhoda Morgenstern (Valerie Harper) and Phyllis Lindstrom (Cloris Leachman).
-The 3 women could not have been more mismatched in terms of their personalities but for some reason it just worked.
+She made fast friends with her housemates Rhoda Morgenstern (Valerie Harper) and Phyllis Lindstrom (Cloris Leachman).
+The three women could not have been more mismatched in terms of their personalities.
 Rhoda, the sarcastic, divorcée and more adventurous of the trio, was always trying to draw Mary out of her shell.
 She was very blunt and often said what Mary was thinking but would never dare say.
 Phyllis, the snobbish, married, mother of one daughter, Bess, was, in her own mind, always jockeying for position in Mary’s life, with Rhoda.
-Phyllis seemed to have the carefree life of the “kept” wife of Dermatologist, Lars, who by the way, was never actually seen on the show!
-It was ironic, however, that although Phyllis liked to be taken care of, she was always pushing women’ lib.
+Phyllis seemed to have the carefree life of the “kept” wife of Dermatologist Lars who, by the way, was never actually seen on the show.
+It was ironic, however, that although Phyllis liked to be taken care of, she was always pushing what was then known as "women’s lib."
 Rhoda and Phyllis were constantly trading insults, leaving Mary as the unofficial referee.

 Let’s not forget what brought Mary to Minneapolis in the first place.
 She was a young career woman in search of a job that would allow her to be independent of a man and stand on her own two feet.
-She never gave up on men, altogether, but was determined to make it on her own.
+She never gave up on men altogether, but was determined to make it on her own.
 After landing her big break at WJM Television Station as the Associate Producer of the 6 O’clock News, she settled in and quickly won the hearts of her co-workers.
-Much like her friends/neighbors, Mary’s work family was equally mismatched and lovingly dysfunctional but again, it worked!
+Much like her friends, Mary’s work family was equally mismatched and lovingly dysfunctional.

 Lou Grant (Ed Asner), Producer of the news program at WJM, had a gruff and abrasive exterior with a no-nonsense personality.
 The one and only exception to this rule was Mary Richards.
 Although Lou was Mary’s boss, for some reason, she always had his ear.
 Lou had a fondness for Mary and looked out for her much like a big brother or uncle would.
 In turn, Mary looked out for him as well, often counseling him on matters in his personal life.